End3r6/URPUnderwaterEffects/README.md

 Bubbles are included as a particle prefab.

 # Known Issues
-- The fog doesn't draw transparent objects.
+- The fog doesn't draw transparent objects. (would love help on this one if you know a solution)

 # Extenstion
 If you wish to add more effects on top of the existing ones, you need to sample the _HorizonLineTexture.
 This lets you seperate the waterline from the air above the water.